 Home

-DISC-UK is currently carrying out a JISC repository enhancement project (March 2007 - March 2009) that aims to explore new pathways to assist academics wishing to share their data over the Internet.
-With three institutions taking part – the Universities of Edinburgh, Oxford and Southampton – a range of exemplars will emerge from the establishment of institutional data repositories and related services.
+DISC-UK has recently carried out a JISC repository enhancement project (March 2007 - July 2009) to explore new pathways to assist academics wishing to share their data over the Internet.
+With three institutions taking part – the Universities of Edinburgh, Oxford and Southampton – a range of exemplars have emerged from the establishment of institutional data repositories and related services.

 DISC-UK (Data Information Specialists Committee - United Kingdom) is a forum for data professionals working in UK Higher Education who specialise in supporting their institution's staff and students in the use of numeric and geo-spatial data.
 They met for the first time at the London School of Economics in February 2004.